 Writing a high performing ad

 Use your customer’s most popular search terms in your ad titles and text.
-Describe your unique value proposition (in 9 words or less).
+Try to describe your unique value proposition, preferably in 9 words or less.

 Use your customers’ language, with a style and tone you think are used by your best customers.